Alaskan (1883 steamship)

-The steamship Alaskan operated from 1884 to 1889 on the Columbia River and Puget Sound.
+Alaskan was a steamship operated from 1884 to 1889 on the Columbia River and Puget Sound.
+She was the first steamship built in the United States to have a steel-plated hull.
 Alaskan and her near-sistership Olympian were known as "Henry Villard's White Elephants."
 There were a number of vessels named Alaska and Alaskan, this large side-wheel steamboat should not be confused with them.

 Construction

 Alaskan was built in 1883 by the Delaware River Iron Ship Building and Engine Works shipyard in Chester, Pennsylvania.
 She was a sidewheeler driven by a single cylinder vertical condensing walking-beam steam engine, which gave her high speed.
 Her iron hull was 276 ft long, and she was rated at 1718 tons.
 She was built primarily for service on Puget Sound.

 Operations in Pacific Northwest

 In 1884, Alaskan was brought to the Pacific Northwest through the Strait of Magellan, around South America.
 Alaskan and Olympian were built to designs popular and successful on Chesapeake Bay.
 When she arrived in the Pacific Northwest this design proved unsuited for the conditions, and the ship became a steady money loser.
 Timmen, one of the leading marine historians of the Pacific Northwest, states of Henry Villard that "[t]his financial genius, who once monopolized the Northwest's rail and water transportation, must have suffered a lapse of common sense when he ordered the pair constructed in Delaware."